 Statement 13: Organic pesticides are not properly regulated/tested for safety

 Organic pesticides are also regulated by the EPA, often through an expediated process, but they require a safety finding just like conventional pesticides.
 The USDA determines what pesticides can be used in organic farming.

 Statement 14: Formulated pesticide products and inert ingredients are not tested by the EPA

 While active ingredients are always tested for safety, formulated pesticide products are tested in only some scenarios.
 For example, field testing for pesticide volatility, dissipation, and ground water monitoring are done with formulated products.
 Field testing for pesticide effects on mammalian, avian, aquatic, pollinator, and plant species are also done with formulated products.
 However, lab toxicity studies that assess human health effects are done on active ingredients.
 And as it is not possible to test all formulated products (there can be many formulated products for an active ingredient), only the commonly used ones or the ones which pose the greatest risk are often tested.
-The inert ingredients (formulated product minus active ingredient) are tested under TSCA though the EPA pesticide office has performed screening-level assessments on them.
+The inert ingredients (formulated product minus active ingredient) are regulated under TSCA though the EPA pesticide office has performed screening-level assessments on them.